fananimi/pyzk/README.md

 # Api Usage

-Create an ZK instnace and you will ready to call api.
+Just create a ZK object and you will ready to call api.

 * Basic Usage
 ```